-We’ll also be making party hats with the kids.
-There’s a fairly simple tutorial here for a homemade party hat.
-But I think, considering my mastery of the art of procrastination, we’ll be buying hats at the party supply store and giving the kids stickers and maybe some paper garland to customize their hats with.
+If you need a little more guidance or just written instructions, Oh Happy Day’s party hat tutorial includes a printable template.
+But I suspect, considering my mastery of the art of procrastination, that we’ll be buying hats at the party supply store and giving the kids stickers and maybe some paper garland to decorate their hats with.